wavestoweather/Rolling-Zonalization/README.md

 The software can be installed as a standalone Python package.
 Install the package from a clone of the repository:

-    $ pip install .
+    $ make py-install

 If you are interested in computing (rolling) zonalized background states, start here.
 Visit the [package documentation](https://wavestoweather.github.io/Rolling-Zonalization) for more information.

+> [!NOTE]
+> Installation directly with pip does not work with current versions of setuptools, as the build steps for the C-extensions are missing.
+> Please install via the make command provided above, which compiles the extensions first and then installs until a better solution is provided.
+> `make` and `cffi` have to be installed in the environment before running the command.

+## How To Run the Data Analysis

+> [!TIP]
-Other content of the repository is primarily included to reproduce the datasets and plots of Polster and Wirth (2023).
+> This content of the repository is primarily included to reproduce the datasets and plots of Polster and Wirth (2023).

-## How To Run
+> If you are just interesting in using the rwguide package, you do not need to follow these steps.

-Clone this repository:
+Clone the repository:

     $ git clone https://github.com/wavestoweather/Rolling-Zonalization.git

 ### Software Requirements

+> [!WARNING]
+> The specified software environment is out-of-date and changes to the CDS likely mean that some changes are necessary to get the analysis running again.

 - make
 - C compiler to build Python extensions